Multilayer Codes for Synchronization from Deletions and Insertions: Decoding Algorithm

 \subsection{Step 4: Iterative correction of blocks and chunk-strings}

-At the end of step 3, the decoder provides a list of pairs $(\hat Y,\bm A)$, where $\hat Y$ is a candidate sequence to be decoded using the chunk-deletion pattern matrix $\bm A$, with $a_{ij}$ being the number of deletions in the $j$th chunk of the $i$th block.
-Denote the number of such pairs in the list by $r_3$.

-Similarly to step 2, in step $4$ we use the VT syndromes (known from $M_1$ and $M_2$) to recover deletions in blocks and chunk-strings for which the matrix $\bm A$ indicates a single deletion.
+Similar to step 2, in step $4$ we use the VT syndromes (known from the message sent by the encoder) to recover deletions in blocks and chunk-strings for which the matrix $\bm A$ indicates a single deletion.
 Whenever a deletion recovered using a VT decoder lies in a chunk different from the one indicated by $\bm A$, the candidate is discarded.
-Simulations indicate that this is an effective way of discarding several invalid candidates.
+As discussed in Section \ref{sec:simulation} and \ref{sec:complexity}, this is an effective way of discarding several invalid candidates.
 The iterative algorithm is described below.
-For each pair $(\hat Y,\bm{A})$: \begin{enumerate} \item For each column of $\bm{A}$ containing a single 1 (indicating a single deletion in the corresponding chunk-string), recover the deleted bit in the chunk-string using its VT syndrome.
+For each pair $(\hat Y,\bm{A})$: \begin{enumerate}[i)] \item For each column of $\bm{A}$ containing a single 1 (indicating a single deletion in the corresponding chunk-string), recover the deleted bit in the chunk-string using its VT syndrome.
 With some abuse of notation we still refer to the restored sequence as $\hat Y$.
 If the restored bit does not lie in the expected chunk indicated by the 1, discard the pair $(\hat{Y}, \bm A)$ and move to the next candidate pair.
 Otherwise, update the matrix $\bm{A}$ by replacing the 1s corresponding to the restored chunks by 0s.
-If there is a row in the updated matrix $\bm{A}$ with a single 1, proceed to step 2.
+If there is a row in the updated matrix $\bm{A}$ with a single 1, proceed to step 4.ii).

 \item For each row of $\bm{A}$ containing a single 1 (indicating a single deletion in the corresponding block), recover the deleted bit in the block using its VT syndrome.
 Again, with some abuse of notation we still refer to the restored sequence as $\hat Y$.
 If the restored bit does not lie in the expected chunk indicated by the 1, discard the pair $(\hat{Y}, \bm A)$ and move to the next pair.
 Otherwise, update the chunk-deletion matrix by replacing the 1s corresponding to the restored chunks to 0s.
-If there is a column in the updated matrix $\bm{A}$ with a single 1, go to step 1.
+If there is a column in the updated matrix $\bm{A}$ with a single 1, go to step 4.i).

 \end{enumerate}